akleinbort/FacialEnhancementRecognition/README.md

 **Models**

 Convolutional Neural Networks (CNN) were developed to make this classification.
-We were able to achieve 100% accuracy by removing the presence of a pooling layer, at the cost of creating a slow model.
-In turn, we created a second model where a pooling layer was incorporated.
+We were able to achieve 100% accuracy by removing the presence of a pooling layer, at the cost of creating a slow model.In turn, we created a second model where a pooling layer was incorporated.
 It was 6 times faster and had an accuracy of 99%.

 Using the original model, we tested in both RGB and Grayscale to ensure the CNN was not relying solely on color and light but rather the shape of the face.
 This was necessary because the dataset did not include non-enhanced images with studio lightning (these couldn't be found in large quantities).
 100% accuracy was reached again, showing that the model may benefit from color but does not rely on it.